icflorescu/aspax/README.md

 - watch the folder and rebuild **just the necessary files** on changes;
 - compile, concatenate and copy files in development mode;
 - compile, concatenate, **minify**, **fingerprint** and copy files in production mode.

+## Deprecation notice

+On May 23rd 2017 I've decided to stop maintaining ASPAX.
+See the [note below](#how-long-do-you-plan-to-maintain-aspax) for more info.

 ## Installation
 Most likely you'll want ASPAX installed as a global module: